 The GNeuS programme organisation

-The organisational structure of the Project comprises the following Project Bodies as shown on the table at the left-hand side.
+The organisational structure of the Project comprises the following Project Bodies as shown on the table below.

 |Short Name||Project Body||Role in the Project||Composition||Meeting frequency|